theohbrothers/docker-certbot-dns-cron/README.md

 ### Full Example (Using Swarm Secrets)

-This example will sign, deploy certs, reload a target container, and email a summary report about the success of those tasks.
+This example will sign, deploy certs, reload a target container (requires mounting the `docker.sock`), and email a summary report about the success of those tasks (requires email credential secrets).
 Four wildcard certificates will be obtained:

 1. `example.com`, `*.example.com`
 2. `ns.example.com`, `*.ns.example.com`